Cosmological perturbations in the Tsallis holographic dark energy scenarios

 Considering the combination between background and RSD data, we achieved the results shown in Table \ref{tab:results2} and the red contours in Fig. \ref{fig:confidence_regions} for the case of non-clustered DE.
 Note that $H_0$, $\Omega_{\rm m}$, $\delta$, $B$ and $C$ were slightly affected even though adding perturbations and RSD data.
-From Table \ref{tab:results2} we can read $\sigma_8 = 0.759 \pm 0.031$ for the $\Lambda$CDM model, whereas the THDE prediction is $\sigma_8 = 0.758 \pm 0.033$, THDE2 is $\sigma_8 = 0.778\pm0.033$, and HDE is $\sigma_8 = 0.780 \pm 0.033$.
+From Table \ref{tab:results2} we can read $\sigma_8 = 0.767\pm 0.032$ for the $\Lambda$CDM model, whereas the THDE prediction is $\sigma_8 = 0.768\pm 0.033$, THDE2 is $\sigma_8 = 0.781\pm 0.034$, and HDE is $\sigma_8 = 0.783\pm 0.035$.
 The values obtained for HDE models were similar to $\Lambda$CDM.
-Notice our results indicate that the tension of $\sigma_8$ considering THDE model is $1.580\sigma$, THDE2 model is $0.983\sigma$, and HDE is $0.924\sigma$.
+Notice our results indicate that the tension of $\sigma_8$ considering THDE model is $1.282\sigma$, THDE2 model is $0.868\sigma$, and HDE is $0.788\sigma$.
 We conclude that non-clustered HDE models could alleviate the tension of $\sigma_8$.

-Now, assuming the HDE can clustered, we obtained the results which are provided in Table \ref{tab:results3} and the green contours in Fig. \ref{fig:confidence_regions}.
-In this case, the background parameters ($H_0$, $\Omega_{\rm m}$, $\delta$, $B$ and $C$) were a little deviated adding RSD data.
-Concerning the $\sigma_8$, the results achieved were $ 6.728 \% $, $12.596 \%$ and $8.589 \%$ lower for THDE, THDE2 and HDE, respectively.
-This results for clustered HDE, the tension of $\sigma_8$ increased for $3.51\sigma$, $4.574\sigma$ and $3.309\sigma$.
+Now, assuming the THDE can be clustered, we obtained the results which are provided in Table \ref{tab:results3} and the green contours in Fig. \ref{fig:confidence_regions}.
+In this case, the parameters $H_0$, $\Omega_{\rm m}$, $\delta$, $B$ and $C$ were a little deviated when adding RSD data.
+Concerning the $\sigma_8$, the results achieved were $ 7.3 \% $, $12.9 \%$ and $8.589 \%$ lower for THDE, THDE2 and HDE, respectively.
+This results for clustered THDE, the tension of $\sigma_8$ increased for $3.235\sigma$, $4.574\sigma$ and $3.137\sigma$.